ishikawa-group/python_basic_tutorial/class.md

     self.a = a
     self.b = b
 ```
+* Class needs *at least one argument*, so `self` is used for this purpose.
+It specifies the instance itself, and *should be always included*.
 * `sum` and `set` are methods belonging to `SimpleData`.
 * In `set`, *instance variables* a and b is set.